Aidan-Jared/What-Genre-Should-I-Like/README.md

 ## Linear Models

 After working on the A/B testing, I decided to try to create different Linear models for the data.
 After considering how to structure the X and y I had the sad realization that 1) the perfect model for all genres would be incredibly computationally intensive with <b>295</b> models and <b>294</b> features each and 2) that with my data cleaning I cannot combine two genres to predicted the third genre due to the sparsity of the data that I am dealing with.
 Because of this, I decided to make my linear models proof of concept in order to show what could be done given a better data set.
+I developed another <a href=https://github.com/Aidan-Jared/What-Genre-Should-I-Like/blob/master/src/linearReg.py>class</a> inorder to quickly access the code to create and test the linear models.

 ```python
 def Ridge_model(df, df1,df2, name):